A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Results and analysis

 \subsection{Kinematic distances}

-To find a distance to a given source, we search for its spatial association with the gas clumps, as traced by the CO 1-0 emission, where we use the data collected as part of CGPS \citep{taylor2003} and FCRAO surveys \citep{heyer1998}.

-We search for the spatially and kinematically coherent structures - the CO 1-0 clumps - using the cloud decomposition techniques - the CLUMPFIND algorithm in the CLOUDPROPS package \citep{Wi94,RL06}.
-The algorithm considers all the spectral channels along the line-of-sight of a given source, which are associated with a CO 1-0 clump and assigns a distance to the source based on the clump with the closest centroid \citep{elia2013}, adopting the Milky Way rotation curve of \citet{Br11}.
+To find a distance to a given source, we searched for its spatial association with the gas clumps, as traced by the CO 1-0 emission, where we used the data collected as part of CGPS \citep{taylor2003} and FCRAO surveys \citep{heyer1998}.
+We searched for the spatially and kinematically coherent structures, namely, the CO 1-0 clumps, using the cloud decomposition techniques, that is, the CLUMPFIND algorithm in the CLOUDPROPS package \citep{Wi94,RL06}.
+The algorithm considers all the spectral channels along the line of sight of a given source, which are associated with a CO 1-0 clump and assigns a distance to the source based on the clump with the closest centroid \citep{elia2013}, adopting the Milky Way rotation curve of \citet{Br11}.